Isoparametric foliations and bounded geometry: Introduction

 \subsection{Acknowledgments}

-A.L.\ would like to thank the Hausdorff Research Institute of Mathematics in Bonn where this work was finalised during a stay of A.L.\ as part of the Trimester Program ``Metric Analyis'', funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy--EXC-2047/1--390685813.
+This work originated from discussions following a colloquium talk by MR as part of the Research Training Group DFG 281869850 (RTG 2229), funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
+The authors would like to thank the RTG for providing a fruitful scientific environment.
+A.L.\ would also like to thank the Hausdorff Research Institute of Mathematics in Bonn where this work was finalised during a stay of A.L.\ as part of the Trimester Program ``Metric Analyis'', funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy--EXC-2047/1--390685813.